sst/sst/www/docs/constructs/ApiGatewayV1Api.md

 ## Examples

-The `ApiGatewayV1Api` construct is designed to make it easy to get started it with, while allowing for a way to fully configure it as well.
+The `ApiGatewayV1Api` construct is designed to make it easy to get started with, while allowing for a way to fully configure it as well.
 Let's look at how, through a couple of examples.

 ### Using the minimal config